The Sting: Box office

-The film was a box-office smash in 1973 and early 1974, taking in over $160 million. it is the 20th highest-grossing film in the United States adjusted for ticket price inflation.
+The film was a box-office smash in 1973 and early 1974, grossing $156 million in the United States and Canada.
+As of August 2018, it was the 20th highest-grossing film in the United States adjusted for ticket price inflation.
+Internationally, it grossed $101 million for a worldwide gross of $257 million.

 Critical response

 Roger Ebert gave the film four out of four stars and called it "one of the most stylish movies of the year".
 Gene Siskel awarded three-and-a-half stars out of four, calling it "a movie movie that has obviously been made with loving care each and every step of the way."
 Vincent Canby of The New York Times wrote that the film was "so good-natured, so obviously aware of everything it's up to, even its own picturesque frauds, that I opt to go along with it.
 One forgives its unrelenting efforts to charm, if only because The Sting itself is a kind of con game, devoid of the poetic aspirations that weighed down Butch Cassidy and the Sundance Kid."
 Variety wrote, "George Roy Hill's outstanding direction of David S. Ward's finely-crafted story of multiple deception and surprise ending will delight both mass and class audiences.
 Extremely handsome production values and a great supporting cast round out the virtues."
 Kevin Thomas of the Los Angeles Times called it "an unalloyed delight, the kind of pure entertainment film that's all the more welcome for having become such a rarity."
 John Simon wrote that The Sting as a comedy-thriller "works endearingly without a hitch".

 Pauline Kael of The New Yorker was less enthusiastic, writing that the film "is meant to be roguishly charming entertainment, and that's how most of the audience takes it, but I found it visually claustrophobic, and totally mechanical.
-It creeps cranking on, section after section, and it doesn't have a good spirit."
-She also wrote, "the absence of women really is felt as a lack in this movie."
+It keeps cranking on, section after section, and it doesn't have a good spirit."

 In 2005, the film was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".
 The Writers Guild of America ranked the screenplay #39 on its list of 101 Greatest Screenplays ever written.
 On Rotten Tomatoes, The Sting holds a rating of 92% from 101 reviews, with an average rating of 8.3/10.
 The site's critical consensus reads: "Paul Newman, Robert Redford, and director George Roy Hill prove that charm, humor, and a few slick twists can add up to a great film."
 On Metacritic, the film has a weighted average score of 83 out of 100, based on 17 critics, indicating "universal acclaim".